stevelonny/labsimnum/README.md

 ## Usage

 ### Dependences
-For building and running the `C++` codes `cmake` and `make` are required, in addiction of a GCC compatible compiler (use gcc as clang does give problems beacuase of implicit narrowing and casting, tested with gcc 13.2 and 8.5).
+For building and running the `C++` codes `cmake` and `make` are required, in addiction of a c/c++ compiler (tested on gcc 13.3, 8.5 and clang 17.0).
 Dependencies linkage should be handled by CMake, but the user is required to provide them.

 Data formatting in `c++`is done through [`fmtlib`](https://fmt.dev/latest/index.html) and it is provided through CMake.
 Some exercises will use the [`armadillo`](https://arma.sourceforge.net/) libraries,`OpenMP` for dirty and fast speedup, and [exercise_10](#exercise-10) uses [`mpich`]() implementation of the MPI interaface.